Symmetry Breaking from Monopole Condensation in QED$_3$: Introduction and Main Results

 which preserves the~$(U(1)_f \times U(1)_m)/\Z_2$ symmetry in~\eqref{u1u1intro}.

-We will establish the phase diagram as a function of~$m$ in three steps: \begin{itemize} \item[1.)]
 In section~\ref{subsection:largemphase} we study the large-mass regime~$|m| \gg e^2$, where the fermions can be integrated out reliably at one-loop.
-This leads to a weakly-coupled Coulomb phase, described by free Maxwell theory (plus higher-derivative terms suppressed by~$|m|$), and importantly two Chern-Simons terms involving the background fields~$A_f, A_m$ for the unbroken~$U(1)_f$, $U(1)_m$ symmetries,\footnote{~Here~$e^2_m$ is the effective Maxwell gauge coupling as a function of the mass~$m$.}
+This leads to a weakly-coupled Coulomb phase, described by free Maxwell theory (plus higher-derivative terms suppressed by~$|m|$), and importantly two Chern-Simons terms involving the background fields~$\widehat{A}_f, A_m$ for the unbroken~$U(1)_f$, $U(1)_m$ symmetries,\footnote{~Here~$e^2_m$ is the effective Maxwell gauge coupling as a function of the mass~$m$.}

-Here the quantized Chern-Simons levels~$(q_f, q_m)$ determine the~$U(1)_f$, $U(1)_m$ charges of the minimal monopole operator~$e^{i \sigma}$ (expressed in terms of the dual photon) that condenses.
+Here the quantized Chern-Simons levels~$(q_f, q_m)$ determine the~$U(1)_f$, $U(1)_m$ charges of the minimal monopole operator~$e^{i \sigma}$ (expressed in terms of the dual photon~$\sigma$) that condenses.
+(The ellipsis denotes higher-order terms in~$da$.)
 In this weak-coupling regime, we inherit~$q_m = 1$ from the UV QED$_3$ theory, because the fermions do not carry~$U(1)_m$ charge; by contrast, integrating them out at one-loop gives~$q_f = \sign(m)$.
 No further corrections to the quantized levels are possible.

-We conclude that the monopole that condenses for large~$m > 0$ has exactly the the same quantum numbers as the monopole at the north-pole of the~$\C\P^1$ in our symmetry-breaking scenario at~$m = 0$, see~\eqref{monopolesNorthSouth}; the monopole that condenses for large~$m < 0$ has the quantum numbers of the monopole at the south pole.
-Thus we see that the monopoles that condense at~$|m| \gg e^2$ are exactly the same monopoles that (we will argue) condense at~$m = 0$, if we extrapolate to the origin along rays in~$\vec m$ space.
-We will now argue that this extrapolation is in fact justified. \item[2.)]
-In section~\ref{section:strongVafaWitten} we establish a strong non-renormalization theorem, which shows that the weakly-coupled Coulomb phase that is present at large~$|m|$ persists (without a phase transition) for arbitrary~$m \neq 0$, no matter how small.
-We do this via a non-perturbative argument in the style of the Vafa-Witten theorem~\cite{Vafa:1983tf,Vafa:1984xh} that shows the exponential decoupling of all electrically charged degrees of freedom (whether fundamental or composite) at long distances, as long as~$m \neq 0$.
-Once we know that there is no phase transition as a function of~$m$, the quantization of the Chern-Simons terms in~\eqref{Coulombphaseintro} shows that they cannot be renormalized, so that the conclusions about the monopole charges in point 1.) above persist for all~$m \neq 0$.
+We conclude that the monopole that condenses for large~$m > 0$ has exactly the same quantum numbers as the monopole at the north-pole of the~$\C\P^1$ in our symmetry-breaking scenario at~$m = 0$, see~\eqref{monopolesNorthSouth}; the monopole that condenses for large~$m < 0$ has the quantum numbers of the monopole at the south pole.
+Thus we see that the monopoles that condense at~$|m| \gg e^2$ are exactly the same monopoles that condense at~$m = 0$, if we extrapolate to the origin along rays in~$\vec m$ space.
+Indeed, the simplest and most economical scenario is that the large-$|m|$ Coulomb phase extends smoothly to all~$m \neq 0$.